-It is known that discrete stable random variables can be represented as the sum of Poisson number of Sibuya distributed integer random variables, see~\cite{Dev:92}.
-In Section~\ref{sec:poiss-mixt-repr} we show that an analogous cluster representation of finite discrete stable point processes also holds.
-The clusters are Sibuya point processes which seem to be a new class of point processes not considered so far.
+It is known that discrete stable random variables can be represented as the sum of a Poisson number of Sibuya distributed integer random variables; see \cite{Dev92}.
+In Section \ref{sec:poiss-mixt-repr} we show that an analogous cluster representation of finite discrete stable point processes also holds.
+The clusters are Sibuya point processes, which seem to be a new class of point processes not considered so far.

-Some of our results for general point processes, especially defined on a non-compact spaces do not have, however, counterparts for discrete random variables or become trivial.
-This concerns the results of Section~\ref{sec:infinite-das-point} which draws analogy with infinitely divisible point processes.
+Some of our results for general point processes, especially defined on non-compact spaces, become trivial or do not have counterparts for discrete random variables.
+This concerns the results of Section \ref{sec:infinite-das-point}, which draws an analogy with infinitely divisible point processes.

-Another important model arising from the general point process setting is the case of random elements in discrete semigroups which possess at most countable basis.
-We show in Section~\ref{sec:settings} that the uniqueness of representation of each element as a linear finite combination with natural coefficients of the basis elements is a necessary condition to be able to define discrete stability.
-We give characterisation of $\das$ elements in these semigroups and establish discrete analogue of their LePage representation.
+Another important model arising from the point process setting is the case of random elements in discrete semigroups that possess an at most countable basis.
+We show in Section \ref{sec:settings} that the uniqueness of representation of each element as a linear finite combination with natural coefficients of the basis elements is a necessary condition to be able to define discrete stability.
+We give characterisation of $\das$ elements in these semigroups and establish a discrete analogue of their LePage representation.

 The presentation of the theoretical material is complemented by examples from random measures, point processes and discrete semigroups all over the text.
-In particular, in Section~\ref{sec:settings} we introduce a new concept of multiplicatively stable natural numbers which could be interesting on its own and characterise the corresponding distributions.
+In particular, in Section \ref{sec:settings} we introduce a new concept of multiplicatively stable natural numbers that is interesting on its own right and characterise their distributions.